nikhxsh/learning/aws-certified-solution-architect-associate/README.md

         - Connection requests are made via AWS Direct Connect Partners
         - Capacity can be added or removed on demand
         - 1,2,3,10 gbps available at select AWS Direct Connect Partners
-- **Direct connect are oftne takes longer than 1 month to establish a new connection**
+- **Direct connect are often takes longer than 1 month to establish a new connection**
 - Encryption
     - Data in transit is not encrypted
     - DX + VPN provides a IPsec-encrypted private connection